 04) ‘The Howling VI: The Freaks’ (1991) –

-This sequel has probably some of the most likable characters in the series, as well as some decent make-up effects work, particularly on Harker in vampire form, and Winston (Sean Gregory Sullivan), a sympathetic man held against his will in the circus and displayed as the Alligator Boy due to a rare skin decease.
+This sequel has probably some of the most likable characters in the series, as has as some decent make-up effects work, particularly on Harker in vampire form, as well as a character named Winston (Sean Gregory Sullivan), a sympathetic man held against his will in the circus and displayed as the Alligator Boy due to a rare skin decease.
 In fact, the majority of the circus related stuff is well done all around.
 My only real issue with this sequel is the Wolf-Man approach to the werewolf design – I would have much preferred a design that was more in line with that of the first film.
 Other than that, I dig this movie.

 03) ‘The Howling II: Your Sister is a Werewolf’ (1985) –